Justinh22/TowerOfValentereth/README.md

 Menu:
     By using the menu command, you can access your inventory.
 Inside, you will find a variety of options; firstly, is your stats.
-This screen states your player name, your level, your HP, your MP, and your current strength, defense, accuracy, dodge, and critical hit rate.
+This screen states your player name, your level, your HP, your MP, and your current strength, defense, accuracy, dodge, critical hit rate, and luck.
 It also displays how many experience points you have, as well as any buffs you may have to your magic power.
 If you are doing a mask run, the mask you are wearing will be shown here as well.
 When on a menu, reference the different options available by their number, if given.
 Otherwise, just by their name.
-    In your equipment menu, you will find a list of all of the armor and weapons your are holding, however you can only hold a maximum of 6 pieces of equipment at a time.
+    In your equipment menu, you will find a list of all of the equipment you are holding, however you can only hold a maximum of 6 pieces of equipment at a time.
 You can examine, drop, and equip your equipment in this menu.
 In your items menu you will find all of the consumable items you have, but only 6 can be held, similarly to the equipment menu.
 These can be examined and used here.
 In your spellbook, you will find a list of all of the spells you have collected, with no maximum capacity.
 You can check the description of spells here, or if you